ttheng3810/ttheng-intro-site/content/blog/curve-bisect-tangent-point/index.md

 If we are given an initial condition, i.e. a point on the curve, say, $(3,2)$, then we can solve for a specific value of $C$ by substituting the $x$- and $y$-coordinates into the general solution and obtain a particular solution, which in this case is $xy=6$.

 Notice that if such point lies on the first or third quadrant, the $xy$-coordinates will be either both positive or both negative, which results in a positive value of $C$.
-On the other hand, if it lies on the second or fourth quadrant, the coordinates will be one positive and one negative, thus resulting in a negative value of $C$.
+On the other hand, if it lies on the second or fourth quadrant, the $xy$-coordinates will be of different signs, thus resulting in a negative value of $C$.

 ![A rectangular hyperbola with C to be negative.]()